5 circular saw uses that every DIYer should know about to help make sure your next project is a success

-Corded versions tend to be a bit more powerful, but the cable can be cumbersome and awkward and get in the way, especially if you are working on a construction site or away from a bench.
+However, the cable can be cumbersome and awkward, getting in the way, especially when working on a construction site or away from a bench.

 Cordless circular saws are available in many different sizes, with the 18v and 36v versions (the 36v model uses 2 x 18v batteries) being most popular.

-Now, this may seem like an unusual piece of advice, especially considering that some circular saw manufacturers only make one or the other, but there are a number of things to consider when it comes to owning both left and right handed circular saws.
+Now, this may seem like unusual advice, especially considering that some circular saw manufacturers only make one or the other.
+Still, there are several things to consider when it comes to owning both left and right-handed circular saws.

-But, if you had a left hand blade, the sight line to the blade is better for accurate cuts.
-This left / right argument is rife among tradesmen and avid DIYers, but in general, professionals seem to prefer a left hand blade, as many of them will have trained on the old worm-drive models and they are also easier to operate one handed.
+The left-right argument is prevalent among tradesmen and avid DIY enthusiasts.
+Still, generally, professionals seem to prefer a left-hand blade, as many of them have been trained on the old worm-drive models, and they are also easier to operate one-handed.

 From a safety perspective, especially concerning DIY tips for beginners, it makes sense for a less experienced person to have a right hand blade if they are right handed and a left hand blade if they are left handed, as this will allow the main body of the saw to be closer to them and the blade further away (making it harder for clothes or fingers to get snagged).

-However, when cutting large sheets of materials it may be better to have one rather than the other depending on which way the sheet is placed, so that the main body of the saw is on the larger surface.
-This is why it's wise to keep both left and right hand blade circular saws in your workshop.
+However, when cutting large sheets of materials, it may be better to have one rather than the other, depending on which way the sheet is placed, so that the main body of the saw is on the larger surface.
+This is why it's wise to keep both left and right-hand circular saws in your workshop.

 It is also important to choose a circular saw that has a dust extract nozzle, so that you can connect it to a dust extractor or vacuum hose.